Trump signs extension of Africa duty-free trade program, USTR says

 South African Trade Minister Parks Tau last month welcomed passage of the extension, saying it would "provide certainty and predictability for African and American businesses that rely on the program."

-USTR said it would work with relevant agencies to implement any modifications made to the Harmonized Tariff Schedule of the United States as a result of the legislation reauthorizing AGOA.
+USTR said it would work with relevant agencies to implement any modifications made to the Harmonized Tariff Schedule of the United States as a result of the legislation reauthorising AGOA.

 To qualify for AGOA’s duty-free treatment, countries must establish or make continual progress toward establishing a market-based economy, the rule of law, political pluralism, and the right to due process, USTR said.